The following are frequently asked questions from new and existing clients:

 - Do I need to meet a deductible each year before I can begin to receive reimbursement for sessions?

 - Is pre-authorization required and if so, what documentation is necessary?
 Does my provider need to fill out a specific form?

 Clients will receive a statement at the end of each month.
-All payments are due by the 15th of the following month.
-For example, a September statement would be due by October 15.
+All payments are due by the last day of the following month.
+For example, a statement for September appointments would be due by October 31.

 My late payment policy can be found in the Informed Consent Agreement.

 Payment can be made with a credit or debit card online.
 Visa, MasterCard, American Express, JCB, Discover, and Diners Club cards are accepted.
 Payment will also be accepted in the form of cash, checks, and money orders.
 Cash should not be sent through standard mail.